What’s the most important part of a thriving business?

 Sure, they could profit more, but they’re doing okay as it is.

-The answer is that they have a good product.
+The answer: they have a good product.

 A great example of making big promises is Kopywriting Kourse, a very popular course on copywriting.